vulcand/vulcan/README.md

 }
 ```

-It supports rate limiting and failover:
+It supports rate limiting using memory, cassandra or redis backends:

 ```javascript
 function handle(request){